 Most listeners cannot hear the difference, but there is difference between F sharp and G flat, even though these pitches are produced using the same key: the first of the three black keys of a piano keyboard.
 Now, it is possible for a violinist to give this pitch its just intonation, but keyboard instruments do not have that flexibility.

 Copernicus and Galileo Galilei made what is perhaps the most important discovery of the Renaissance.
-They discovered space: heliocentrism.
-But Vincenzo’s contribution to music can in no way be triviliazed.
-On the contrary.
+They discovered heliocentrism.
+But Vincenzo’s contribution to music cannot be triviliazed.
+He created the ensemble, instruments playing together,.

 In 1722, Johann Sebastian Bach published a first set of twenty-four preludes and fugues.
 Twenty years later, in 1742, he published a second set of twenty-four preludes and fugues which, combined with the initial set, constitute the forty-eight Preludes and Fugues of the Wohltemperierte Klavier (BWV 846-893): the Well-Tempered Clavier.
-Bach’s intentions could not have been polemical.
-Bach was not a theorist, but a Kapellmeister, a teacher and one of history’s finest composers.
-His Forty-Eight, as they are frequently called, demonstrate the validity of the somewhat false, but practical, equal temperament.
-Twelve-tone (24 semitones) music has survived, which is a tribute to Vicenzo Galilei’s inventive mind.
+JS Bach’s was not a theorist, but a Kapellmeister, a teacher, and one of history’s finest composers.
+His “Forty-Eight,” as they are often called, demonstrate the usefulness of the somewhat artificial, but very practical, equal temperament.
+Twelve-tone music has survived, which is a tribute to Vincenzo Galilei’s inventive mind.

 I have reflected on the ability to create the appropriate illusion.
 It belongs to the realm of ingenuity and creativity.
-In fact, and ironically, illusion is often the better and sometimes only way of conveying the truth.
+In fact, and ironically, illusion is often the better and sometimes the only way of conveying the truth.
 Jesus spoke in parables.
-He used an “indirection.”
-But isn’t art always a degree of indirection?
+He used obliqueness.
+But isn’t art always somewhat indirect, metaphorical?